MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-sharepoint-form-from-scratch.md

 - Create a new SharePoint list item.
 - Delete a SharePoint list item.

 The scenario is a basic illustration of the canvas app capabilities when integrated with SharePoint.
-To enhance the layout with improved design or additional screens, go to the following relevant articles:
+To enhance the layout with improved design or additional screens, go to the following articles:

 - [Add and configure controls](../add-configure-controls.md)
 - [Add and configure screen](../add-screen-context-variables.md)
 - [Understand forms, layouts, and cards](../working-with-forms.md)

 > [!IMPORTANT]
-> The example in this scenario creates a sample app to view, edit, add and delete SharePoint list items.
+> The example in this scenario creates a sample app to view, edit, add, and delete SharePoint list items.
 You can change the approach to customize the app differently based on your choices or business objective.
-When you customize your app with custom names for controls, ensure to use the correct control names in formula when following steps in this example.
+When you customize your app with custom names for controls, be sure to use the correct control names in the formula when following the steps in this example.

 ## Example

 This scenario example walks you through the steps to create an app and connect it to a SharePoint list to view, edit, add, and delete SharePoint list items.

-## Step 1 - Create a SharePoint list
+## Step 1 – Create a SharePoint list

 Create a SharePoint list with columns and list items.
 In this scenario, we've used a list with the following columns and list items: